CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Unique New Physics Potentials

-a limit that remains the most stringent to date.
-Since $b_Z$ can only be accessed through a combined $\mu^+$/$\mu^-$ analysis, improving this bound requires a new measurement of the negative-muon $g\!-\!2$ at a comparable precision.
-Such a measurement would therefore be indispensable for next-generation CPT tests.
+where $\chi$ is the experimental colatitude, $b_Z$ is the projection of $b_\kappa$ along Earth's axis, and $\gamma$ is the Lorentz factor.
+The BNL E821 experiment reported $b_Z = (-1.0 \pm 1.1)\times 10^{-23}~\mathrm{GeV}$~\cite{Muong-2:2007ofc}, a limit that remains the most stringent to date.
+Since $b_Z$ can only be accessed through a combined $\mu^+$/$\mu^-$ analysis, improving this bound requires a new measurement of the negative-muon $g\!-\!2$ at comparable precision.
+The proposed HIAF facility, located at $23.1^\circ$N ($\chi \approx 67^\circ$), offers a different colatitude from previous experiments (BNL, Fermilab, CERN, J-PARC; see Table~\ref{tab:colatitude}).
+This distinct location not only enables complementary sensitivity in $\mu^+$/$\mu^-$ comparisons at the same site, but also allows cross-site combinations (e.g., FNAL $\mu^+$ with HIAF $\mu^-$) to probe additional linear combinations of SME coefficients that are otherwise inaccessible at a single latitude (see~\cite{Bluhm:1999dx} for details).

-An additional interesting opportunity arises from performing $g\!-\!2$ measurements at different geographic colatitudes~\cite{Bluhm:1999dx}.
-In the SME framework, sidereal variations of the anomaly frequency depend explicitly on the laboratory colatitude $\chi$, with amplitudes scaling as $\sin\chi$ or $\cos\chi$ depending on the coefficient under test.
-Consequently, combining results from experiments located at distinct latitudes (e.g.\ BNL at $\chi\!\approx\!49^\circ$ and Fermilab at $\chi\!\approx\!48^\circ$, or future facilities at substantially different $\chi$) provides complementary sensitivity to different components of the CPT- and Lorentz-violating coefficient space.
-Such cross-latitude comparisons strengthen the overall robustness of SME tests and offer a simple yet powerful way to enhance discovery potential beyond what any single-site experiment could achieve.
-In this respect, HIAF is uniquely positioned: located in Huizhou at a latitude of about $23^\circ$N ($\chi\!\approx\!67^\circ$), it differs substantially from the northern sites (BNL, Fermilab, J-PARC and CERN) and thus offers highly complementary sensitivity to SME coefficients (see Table~\ref{tab:colatitude}).
+Figure~\ref{fig:NP_CPT} illustrates the projected sensitivity to CPT-violating effects under the $b_Z$ parameter.
+For Phase~I, a 3~GeV muon beam with an experimental precision of $\sim 0.1$~ppm could probe $b_Z$ at the $\mathcal{O}(10^{-24})~\mathrm{GeV}$ level, representing an order-of-magnitude improvement over current limits.
+In Phase~II, higher muon energies reduce the sensitivity due to the $1/\gamma$ scaling, yielding slightly weaker constraints.
+Nonetheless, these measurements still provide stringent and complementary coverage of the SME parameter space and are therefore essential for next-generation CPT tests in the muon sector, with a sensitivity comparable to the Planck scale, given $m_\mu/M_{\rm P} \sim 10^{-21}$.

+\paragraph{Other potentials.} The flexible beam configurations enabled by the proposed facility, particularly the fast data-taking in Phase~II, also open windows to other new physics scenarios.
+A compelling example is the search for axion-mediated monopole-dipole forces~\cite{Agrawal:2022wjm} on muons, which would manifest as a spin precession contribution that is identical for $\mu^+$ and $\mu^-$ but changes sign when the beam direction is reversed from clockwise (CW) to counter-clockwise (CCW).
+This distinctive signature is accessible only through CW/CCW comparison and offers a clean probe of ultra-light axions with masses $m_\phi \lesssim 10^{-10}$ eV.
+In particular, the axion interpretation of the current $g-2$ anomaly prefers a mass around $m_\phi \sim 10^{-12}$ eV (see Fig.~1 of~\cite{Agrawal:2022wjm}), a region where the improved precision of our proposed measurement (0.05~ppm in Phase~II) would enhance the sensitivity by approximately an order of magnitude.